Andrés Bonifacio: The Tejeros Convention

-After the Tejeros Convention
+Repudiation of Tejeros election results

-On March 23, 1897, the day after the Tejeros convention, Aguinaldo surreptitiously took his oath of office as president in a chapel officiated by a Catholic priest Cenon Villafranca who was under the authority of the Pope in Rome.
-According to Gen. Santiago Alvarez, guards were posted outside with strict instructions not to let in any unwanted partisan from the Magdiwang faction while the oath-taking took place.
+On March 23, 1897, the day after the Tejeros Convention, Aguinaldo surreptitiously took his oath of office as president in a chapel officiated by Catholic priest Cenon Villafranca, who was under the authority of the Pope in Rome.
+According to General Santiago Alvarez, guards were posted outside with strict instructions not to let in any unwanted partisan from the Magdiwang faction while the oath-taking took place.
 Artemio Ricarte also took his office "with great reluctance" and made a declaration that he found the Tejeros elections "dirty or shady" and "not been in conformity with the true will of the people."

 Meanwhile, Bonifacio met with his remaining supporters and drew up the Acta de Tejeros, wherein they gave their reasons for not accepting the election results.
 Bonifacio alleged the election was fraudulent due to cheating and accused Aguinaldo of treason for his negotiations with the Spanish.
 In their memoirs Santiago Álvarez (son of Mariano) and Gregoria de Jesús both alleged that many ballots were already filled out before being distributed, and Guillermo Masangkay contended there were more ballots prepared than voters present. Álvarez writes that Bonifacio had been warned by a Cavite leader Diego Mojica of the rigged ballots before the votes were canvassed, but he had done nothing.
-The Acta de Tejeros was signed by Bonifacio and 44 others, including Artemio Ricarte, Mariano Alvarez and Pascual Alvarez.
+The Acta de Tejeros was signed by Bonifacio and 44 others, including Ricarte, Mariano Alvarez and Pascual Alvarez.
 Then, in a later meeting on April 19 in Naic, another document, the Naic Military Agreement, was drawn up which declared that its 41 signatories, "... having discovered the treason committed by certain officers who have been sowing discord and conniving with the Spaniards [and other offensive acts]", had "agreed to deliver the people from this grave danger" by raising an army corps "by persuasion or force" under the command of General Pio del Pilar.
 The document's 41 signatories included Bonifacio, Ricarte and del Pilar.
 The meeting was interrupted by Aguinaldo and del Pilar.
 Mariano Noriel and others present then promptly returned to Aguinaldo's fold.
 Aguinaldo attempted to persuade Bonifacio to cooperate with his government, but Bonifacio refused and proceeded to Indang, Cavite planning to get out of Cavite and proceed back to Morong.

+Arrest, trial and execution

-In late April, Aguinaldo fully assumed the presidential office after consolidating his position among the Cavite elite – most of Bonifacio's Magdiwang supporters shifting allegiance to Aguinaldo.
+In late April, Emilio Aguinaldo fully assumed the presidential office after consolidating his position among the Cavite elite, with most of Bonifacio's Magdiwang supporters shifting allegiance to Aguinaldo.
 Aguinaldo's government then ordered the arrest of Bonifacio, who was then moving out of Cavite.